 - When you refresh one pivot table, all the pivot tables linked to the same cache gets refreshed.

 - When you group fields in one of the pivot tables, it is applied to all the pivot tables using the same pivot cache.
 For example, if you group dates by months, this change will be reflected in all the pivot tables.

-- When you insert calculated field/item in one of the pivot table, it shows up in all the pivot tables that are sharing the pivot cache.
+- When you insert a calculated field/item in one of the Pivot Table, it shows up in all the pivot tables that are sharing the pivot cache.

 The way around these limitations is to force Excel to create separate pivot cache for different pivot tables (while using the same data source).